joinpursuit/AC_4_Web/bridge/lessons/03_conditionals.md

 }
 ```

-The code block following the `if` statement will **never** be executed.
+In this situation, the code block following the `if` statement (between the brackets) will **never** be executed.
 Similarly to the previous example, `false` can be substituted with any expression that evaluates to `false`.

 > Ex. provide examples of expressions for the condition to an `if` statement, so that the code block following it will never be executed

-Note that an an `if` statement is not the end of a program.
+Note that an `if` statement is not the end of a program!
 The code following it will run as usual.

 ```js
 var num = 4